dyninst/dyninst-wiki/Configuring-Dyninst.md

 Dyninst is built via CMake.
+We recommend performing an interactive configuration with:
+    ccmake .
-We recommend performing an interactive configuration with "ccmake ." first, in order to see which options are relevant for your system.
-You may also perform a batch configuration with "cmake .".
-Options are passed to CMake with -DVAR=VALUE.
-Common options include:
+first, in order to see which options are relevant for your system.
+You may also perform a batch configuration with
+    cmake .
+.
+Options are passed to CMake with
+    -DVAR=VALUE
+.
+Common
+options include:

     Boost_INCLUDE_DIR
     CMAKE_BUILD_TYPE
     CMAKE_INSTALL_PREFIX
     LIBDWARF_INCLUDE_DIR
     LIBDWARF_LIBRARIES
     LIBELF_INCLUDE_DIR
     LIBELF_LIBRARIES
     IBERTY_LIBRARIES

 CMake's default generator on Linux is normally "Unix Makefiles", and on Windows, it will normally produce project files for the most recent